 Improving what you get out of reading starts with choosing the right books.
 Most books are a waste of time.
 This article gives you two simple ideas that you can stop wasting time on books that you forget in a few days and pick the most valuable book every time.

 Spending a little time filtering books, dramatically improves the quality of the raw material you put into your mind.

-Here is the simple two-step process I use to filter books.
+Here is a simple two-step process you can use.

 Get back to basics.
 Understanding the basics, as boring as it sounds, is one of the key elements of effective thinking.
 A lot of people assume the basics are not important and never really take the time to learn them, preferring the sexiness of complexity.
 Understanding a simple idea deeply, however, creates more lasting knowledge and builds a solid foundation for complex ideas later.